 Previous studies have demonstrated that Everglades plant species respond to diverse characteristics of hydrologic regime that are not captured by the relative coarse metric of long-term mean water depth (Givnish et al. 2008, Zweig and Kitchens 2009).
 For example, the relative abundance of slough and wet prairie species can shift in response to seasonal and interannual variation in water level.
 However, given the topographic variation within PSUs, measures of local hydrologic regime cannot easily be scaled to broader landscapes.
 Moreover, the frequency of hydrologic extremes, especially drying, are likely to covary strongly with long-term mean water level.
 Finally, long-term mean water depth provides a relatively simple measure of hydrologic regime that may serve as a tractable management target.
 While future analyses will assess whether other measures of hydrologic regime help explain variation in landscape condition, we contend that long-term mean water depth provides the most useful measure of hydrologic conditions.
 Based on the general agreement between microtopographic and vegetation community structure as measures of ridge-slough landscape condition, we recommend a range of long-term mean water depths between 35 and 50 cm as supportive of relatively intact ridge-slough landscapes.
-Inclusion of the full complement of PSUs within the historic ridge slough landscape will provide additional information that may further support or refine these estimates.
-However, in the fourth year of this monitoring effort, new data has continuously reinforced, rather than undermined, this fundamental conclusion.
+Even in the fifth year of this monitoring effort, new data has continuously reinforced, rather than undermined, this fundamental conclusion.